AtomicReact/AtomicReact/README.md

-# Atomic
+# AtomicReact

-Atomic is a framework to build web apps with atomicity concept
+AtomicReact is a framework to build web apps with atomicity concept

 ## Features